Quantum backreaction in an analog black hole

 However, in one-dimensional BECs, such approaches face technical challenges physically rooted in the Hohenberg-Mermin-Wagner theorem: at this dimensionality, the standard Gross-Pitaevskii description is particularly simple, but quantum phase fluctuations diverge at long wavelengths.
 A way around issues of this type has been proposed by Popov \cite{Popov1971,Popov1972a,Popov1972b}, who developed an amplitude-phase formalism to treat the long-wavelength degrees of freedom of a Bose field operator.
-This approach has since proven highly effective in BEC physics \cite{Shevchenko1992,Petrov2000,Andersen2002,Mora2003,Petrov2004,Chiocchetta2013,Ji2015,Micheli2022,Duval2023,Micheli2024}; we will in the following combine it with a perturbative framework elaborated in Refs. \cite{Griffin1996,Giorgini1998,Zaremba1999,Giorgini2000}.
+This approach has since proven highly effective in BEC physics \cite{Shevchenko1992,Petrov2000,Andersen2002,Mora2003,Petrov2004,Chiocchetta2013,Ji2015,Micheli2022,Duval2023,Micheli2024}.
+In the analysis below, we integrate it with the perturbative framework developed in Refs. \cite{Griffin1996, Shi1998, Giorgini1998, Fedichev1998, Zaremba1999,Giorgini2000}.
+This set of studies incorporates corrections beyond the leading Gross–Pitaevskii order, capturing both the normal and anomalous averages [defined in Eq. \eqref{eq.anomal}].
+Such contributions are crucial for a consistent treatment of both quantum and finite-temperature fluctuations.